DrugLib.com — Drug Information Portal

 Gastrointestinal: anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
 Hepatotoxicity has been reported rarely.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
 Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of the drugs in the tetracycline class.
 Most of these patients took medications immediately before going to bed.
 (See DOSAGE AND ADMINISTRATION.)

-Skin: maculopapular and erythematous rashes.
+Skin: toxic epidermal necrolysis, Stevens-Johnson syndrome, erythema multiforme, maculopapular and erythematous rashes.
 Exfoliative dermatitis has been reported but is uncommon.
 Photosensitivity is discussed above.
 (See WARNINGS.)

 Renal toxicity: Rise in BUN has been reported and is apparently dose related.
 (See WARNINGS.)

-Hypersensitivity reactions: urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, and exacerbation of systemic lupus erythematosus.
+Immune: Hypersensitivity reactions including urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, exacerbation of systemic lupus erythematosus, and drug rash with eosinophilia and systemic symptoms (DRESS).

 Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported.